VH-BNJ. Lockheed 414-08 Hudson IVA. c/n 6041.

 Current with the Temora Aviation Museum - 2012

 VH-AGS.
-Adastra Aerial Surveys - in the old livery at Essendon Airport, date unknown.
+Adastra Aerial Surveys - in the old livery at Melbourne Essendon Airport, date unknown.

 VH-AGS.
-Adastra Aerial Surveys - in the old livery at Sydney Airport, April 1965.
+Adastra Aerial Surveys - in the old livery at Sydney Kingsford Smith Airport, April 24, 1965.

 VH-AGS.
-Adastra Aerial Surveys - in the new livery at Sydney Airport, February 1969.
+Adastra Aerial Surveys - in the final livery at Sydney Kingsford Smith Airport, February 18, 1969.

 VH-AGS.
-Adastra Aerial Surveys - in the new livery at Sydney Airport, August 1972.
+Adastra Aerial Surveys - in the final livery at Sydney Kingsford Smith Airport, August 1972.

 VH-AGS.
-Adastra Aerial Surveys - in the new livery at Brisbane Airport, date unknown.
+Adastra Aerial Surveys - in the final livery at Brisbane Airport, date unknown.

 VH-AGS.
-Adastra Aerial Surveys - in the full livery at Tamworth Airport, December 1975.
+Adastra Aerial Surveys - in the final livery at Tamworth Airport, December 1975.